-To ensure a smooth transition to the next year, pupils have transition sessions with their new teacher(s).
+To ensure a smooth transition to the next year, pupils will complete work in their social groups around the move into a new year group.
+This may include sessions with their new class teacher via Teams in their group space.
+Paperwork will be sent home to allow parents to talk about changes and reduce anxiety.
 In addition, staff members hold transition meetings.

-To ensure behaviour is continually monitored and the right support is in place, information related to pupil behaviour issues may be transferred to relevant staff at the start of the term or year.
+To ensure behaviour is continually monitored and the right support is in place, information related to pupil behaviour issues is to be shared with staff of the new social groups.
+Effective strategies and things to avoid for children who struggle to regulate must be relayed.
 Information on behaviour issues may also be shared with new settings for those pupils transferring to other schools.